sakthivelsubramaniam/learn/observability and perf/az-monitor/appi.concepts.md

-# Azure Monitor-
+# Azure Monitor

 azure monitor combines legacy azure monitor, app insight and log analytics.

-	- Log data engine and query language now refers to Azure Monitor logs
+- Log data engine and query language now refers to Azure Monitor logs.
-  -

 ## App Insights

- - host diagnostics like perf conunter, az diagnostics, docker logs
+- host diagnostics like perf counter, az diagnostics, docker logs
 - app logs

+## Azure Monitor Metric

+  Stores numeric data from the azure resource to time series database.

+## Azure Monitor logs

+  Collects logs and performance data.

+## Metric Explorer

+  Used to explorer the metric

+## Log Analytics

+  Analyze the data from Log metrics.

+## Activity logs

+  Tacks the operation of each azure resources. for example creating a new resource.

 ###  Collects

 - install the sdk to the application.
 - uses instrumentation id to send the data to the azure monitor.
 - keep track of Request rates, response time, failure rates.